PaleAlex/Choosing/README.md

 **For the code and the idea, please refer to the author [Alessandro Ciocchetti](https://www.linkedin.com/in/ac-palealex/)**

-If you want to support me on developing this idea, you can make a donation [here](https://www.buymeacoffee.com/palealex)
+If you want to support me on developing this idea, you cancontribute [here](https://www.buymeacoffee.com/palealex)

+Thank you :) :heart: :smile: